MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 	set DOCKER_HOST=tcp://127.0.0.1:22375
 	</pre>

 	> This command directs the Docker client to send output to localhost port 22375, which you redirected to port 2375 in the Azure Container Service in the previous exercise.
 Remember that port 2375 is the one Docker Swarm listens on.
+The commands that you execute in the next few steps are typed into a local terminal window, but they are **executed in the container service you deployed to the cloud** using the SSH tunnel that you established in the previous exercise.

 1. Be sure you're in the "resources" subdirectory.
 Then execute the following command to create a container image named "ubuntu-convert" containing the Python script as well as the "input" and "output" subdirectories and their contents.
 Be sure to include the period at the end of the command: